tobiaskortus/covid19-search/web_application/backend/README.md

 #### Document ranking

-In order to determine a ranking of the importance of the documents based on a given query, a document ranking is performed by the backend using the function `ranking`.
+In order to determine a ranking of the importance of the documents based on a given query, as described in the previous sections, a document ranking is performed by the backend using the function `ranking`.

 ```javascript
 /**